Father of 8 Drowns After Boating Accident

 Boat Safety Statistics

-- Of those who drowned, 90% weren’t wearing life jackets.
+- Of those who drowned, 84% were not wearing personal floatation devices.

 - Alcohol use was the leading contributing factor in fatal boating incidents.